-Worship - Ninth Sunday After Pentecost (2 August 2020)
+Worship - Twenty-First Sunday after Pentecost (25 October 2020)

 Prayer for Children and Youth:

 (Take a moment to pray for the children and youth who are connected with our church.
 Pray for the children/youth and their parents during this new school year.
 Pray for Pastor Andrew and the Sunday School teachers and youth leaders who lead Berwick Baptist Church’s ministries to children and youth in our community.)

 Scripture: Read Leviticus 19:1–2, 15–18 and Psalm 1